 I would say probably more like after SCHOOL’S OUT.

-It wasn’t great for the band spirit, but we liked those guys so we were fine with it.
-Glen’s ability to play consistently wasn’t what it once was and we had been releasing a new album and a new theatrical show every 6 months so deadlines were fierce.
+It wasn’t great for the band spirit, but we liked those guys, so we were okay with it.
+Glen’s ability to play consistently wasn’t what it once was, and we had been releasing a new album and a new theatrical show every 6 months, so deadlines were fierce.
 And we got swallowed up in a sea of fans, so there were a lot of distractions.

 And the girls…(Laughs).